zhihan/janala2-gradle/README.md

 * Remove dependency on GNU trove
 * Unit tests.

 This is a working repository.
-I am still hoping to merge it back to the main repository once the code changes are stable.
+The changes will be merged back to the main repository.
+I will keep this repository updated to experiment some ideas with.

 ## Requirements
 * Gradle 2